- Find a Trail

 Also known as the Copperway Regional Trail, the third segment is further northwest and meanders along the Silver Bow Creek for about 2 miles.
 Connecting the communities of Crackerville and Durant, it crosses the creek three times via pedestrian bridges and passes by Blue Heron Lake.

 For a longer ride, it’s easy to connect from the Silver Bow Creek Greenway to the BA&P Hill Trail, which leads up to Butte Hill.
 From the Rocker Depot parking area, travel east about 2 blocks on Grizzly Trail road.
 When you see the trestle bridge ahead, look for a narrow yellow gravel trail on the right that leads up to the top of the trestle.
 The BA&P Hill Trail is gravel for the first 2 miles, then paved for the rest of the way uphill, but it gets much steeper at the eastern end.

 Parking is available at a number of locations along the trail.
 View the TrailLink map for all options and detailed directions.

 To access the eastern end of the Rocker section, from Butte take Centennial Avenue to Santa Claus Lane and turn west (left).
 Go under the Interstate and when you come to the first major bend in the road, you will see an access point marked with a gate on the right (west) side of the road.
 Parking is limited on the dirt shoulder at the bend.

-To reach the Ramsay section, take Exit 216 off I-90 and head (south into the little hamlet of Ramsay along Palmer Street.
-There is very limited parking at the end of Palmer Street near the trailhead (1-2 cars).
+The Ramsay section has very limited parking at the end of Palmer Street near the trailhead (1-2 cars).
 You can also park along Palmer Street on the side with the houses but not on the other side of Palmer.